wzhudev/reverse-linear-sync-engine/README.md

 ### `ModelRegistry`

+> [!NOTE]
+> Please refer to the following:
+>
+> - `ModelRegistry` (`rr`)

 When Linear starts, the first step is to generate metadata for models, including their properties (such as references), methods (actions), and computed values.
-LSE maintains a detailed dictionary, called `ModelRegistry` (`rr` in the code), to keep track of this metadata.
+LSE maintains a detailed dictionary, called `ModelRegistry`, to keep track of this metadata.

 ![schema hash](./images/model%20registry.png)

-_The names in the screenshots may differ from those in the source code on the GitHub repo, and that’s perfectly fine because Linear has excellent continuous deployment.
-They nearly ship new code every half hour!_
+_The names in the screenshots may differ from those in the source code on the GitHub repo, and that’s perfectly fine because Linear seems to have excellent continuous deployment - they nearly ship every half an hour!_

 `ModelRegistry` is a class with static members that store various types of metadata and corresponding methods for registering and retrieving this data.
 For example: